Autoresponder

 Autoresponders are also incorporated into electronic mailing list software, to confirm subscriptions, unsubscriptions, posts, and other list activities.
 Popular email clients such as Microsoft Outlook and Gmail contain features to allow users to create autoresponses.

 Autoresponder sequence

-Used with autoresponders being used as part of a mailing list manager.
+They are used with autoresponders being used as part of a mailing list manager.
 These are used by marketers to deliver a queued sequence of messages to mailing list subscribers.
 Messages are sent relative to the date of subscription to the list or within single list systems, opt-ins that result in the addition of new mailing list tags.
+However, the length of the sequence for a user should be chosen such that it could be sufficient to accomplish one's goal.